lhCheung1991/KMPTool/README.md

 # KMPTool
-A string matching tool based on KMP algorithm (Knuth-Morris-Pratt Algorithm) I wrote it in a pure C styple, it is both okay for GCC and G++.
+A string matching tool based on KMP algorithm (Knuth-Morris-Pratt Algorithm)\n I wrote it in a pure C styple, it is both okay for GCC and G++.

 # Code Example